Hand-rolled cavatelli with Nonna’s sugo, basil and ricotta

 • 5.

 When ready to serve, bring a large saucepan of generously salted water to the boil.
-Add the cavatelli, return to the boil and cook until al dente, about 3 minutes.
+Add the cavatelli, return to the boil and cook about 3 minutes, or until al dente.

 • 6.